openfaas/openfaas.github.io/_posts/2020-11-19-openfaas-flask.md

 ---
 title: "Build a Flask microservice with OpenFaaS"
 description: "Which is better Flask or serverless-style Python functions?
-Why not have both with OpenFaaS."
+Why not have both?"
 date: 2020-11-19
 image: /images/2020-11-flask/background.jpg
 categories:
- - automation
- - scraping
+ - kubernetes
- - nodejs
+ - python
- - chrome
+ - flask
 author_staff_member: alex
 dark_background: true

 ---

 Which is better Flask or serverless-style Python functions?
-Why not have both with OpenFaaS.
+Why not have both?

 ## Introduction